-|Nutritional Guidelines (per serving)|
+|Nutrition Facts (per serving)|

 The proportions are given for a single serving, but you easily can adjust the spice for larger quantities of ice cream.
 If you want to stir up a whole container of ice cream with cinnamon, you should let it soften for a bit in the refrigerator.
 Don't let it melt for too long or you'll be having cinnamon soup instead of ice cream.
 You'll need 1/8 teaspoon to 1/4 teaspoon of ground cinnamon for every cup of ice cream.

-- 1 cup vanilla ice cream (good-quality)
+1 cup vanilla ice cream

-1/8 to 1/4 teaspoon ground cinnamon
+1/8 to 1/4 teaspoon ground cinnamon, to taste

 Place the ice cream in a bowl.
 Let stand for 3 minutes to slightly soften it.

-Sprinkle 1/8 teaspoon of the cinnamon over the ice cream, then stir until it is well-distributed.
+Sprinkle 1/8 teaspoon of the cinnamon over the ice cream, then stir until it is well distributed.

 Taste for seasoning, and add more cinnamon if desired.
 Serve immediately or cover and place in the freezer for a bit if you prefer firmer ice cream.
+Use it soon because refrozen ice cream often gets an unpleasant grainy texture and isn't as smooth and creamy.

-If you liked this cinnamon ice cream hack, try it with other spices or spice combinations like a pumpkin-pie-spice mixture in vanilla ice cream.
-If you love eggnog, try nutmeg in vanilla ice cream as an easy hack.
-Ground ginger mixed into ice cream will make a spicy accompaniment for many desserts.
-Give allspice a try as well.
+- Give allspice a try as well.
 You can look through your spice cabinet for many ways to turn plain old vanilla ice cream into something downright artisanal.